rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

 -   Use [Swiftly](https://github.com/gholt/swiftly):
     -   [Use Swiftly to download an exported image](/how-to/use-swiftly-to-download-an-exported-image)
-    -   [Use Swiftly to upload an image to be imported](/how-to/use-swiftly-to-upload-an-image)
+    -   [Use Swiftly to upload an
+        image](/how-to/use-swiftly-to-upload-an-image)

 We don't recommend that you use the Cloud Control Panel for this operation.
 The large size of most images would likely result in a poor user experience.